 The ties also introduced big bikes such as the Ninja 250, the Ninja 650 and the others followed soon thereafter.

 Legend Of The Pulsar Series:

 2001 also dawned a new era for Bajaj in the premium segment.
 That’s when the Pulsar 150 & Pulsar 180 were born.
 The kind of performance they offered made enthusiasts go absolutely gaga.
-In 2003 Bajaj launched an improved version of the Pulsar with DTS-i technology and redesigned bodywork.
+Only 18 months later, Bajaj launched an improved version of the Pulsar with DTS-i technology and redesigned bodywork.
 Its target audience received the new model quite well, and Bajaj went on to sell over one lakh bikes in a month!